fnCAD/fnCAD/FINE_SUBDIVISION.md

      - Maintain consistent winding order
    - Handle neighbor faces:
      - If neighbor is in queue, it will use our split vertices later
-     - If not in queue, mark it for single split using our vertex
+     - If not in queue, immediately split it using our vertex

-2. After main subdivision loop:
-   - Process all faces with pending split vertices:
-     - Split each such face once using the pending vertex
      - Creates two triangles in the neighbor
+     - These new triangles may end up in queue after optimization
-     - Maintains mesh consistency without excessive subdivision
+     - This maintains mesh consistency while allowing further refinement if needed

 ### Phase 3: Re-optimization
 1. For each new vertex: